You can contact Geek Native here.

 We never accept money or rewards to write a positive (or negative) review.
 A sponsored post simply draws attention to a new product, brand or piece of news.

-We tell you this in the welcome prompt, at the top and at the base of every article.
+We tell you this in the welcome prompt, at the top and the base of every article.
 In addition, when a post is primarily a product discovery and affiliate link combination, we use the following disclaimer at the head of the article.

 🐙Sponsored Post paid for by Geek Native.
 We may earn a commission on sales.